kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ([KEP-2338 README][kep-2338]).
 Mitigations here are level 1, a configurable floor defaulting to 1 KiB, pooled coder state, per-resource opt-in, and DEFLATE's asymmetry: decompression performs no match search, only Huffman decoding and byte copies, so on real Pods it runs 1.7-2.0x faster than compression.
-A watch-cache-initialisation benchmark is an alpha deliverable.
+A watch-cache-initialisation benchmark is a beta deliverable.

 APF could under-charge LIST memory.
 The resource size estimator records stored bytes, and that figure bounds the memory API Priority and Fairness believes a LIST will occupy, while the memory